 In addition to a custom monitoring app, your previous admin might have created some custom reports or alerts for system health.
 Look for custom reports or alerts:

-- In Splunk Web on a cluster master or search head, go to Settings > Searches, reports, and alerts.
+- In Splunk Web on an indexer cluster manager node or search head, go to Settings > Searches, reports, and alerts.

 - Review any alert actions and make sure that they meet your requirements.